chantelwetzel-noaa/data_summary/doc/_main.md

 # Honeycomb rockfish
  The most recent assessment of Honeycomb rockfish was a data-limited assessment conducted in 2010.
 Across available data, Honeycomb rockfish have been observed and sampled generally by recreational fisheries and the both the NWFSC WCGBT and HKL surveys.

  Across all years of available data, recreational fisheries have collected a total of 14,042 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 14,042 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 14,042 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 14,042 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 289 length observations, 0 age readings, and 176 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 203 length observations, 0 age readings, and 176 otoliths that are available to be aged.